DrBarnabus/secure-pass/README.md

 # secure-pass - Introduction

-This module is a wrapper for [libsodium]'s implementation of the Argon2ID hashing algorithm.
-This module also provides a facility for generating secure one time use password reset tokens for use in your own password reset logic.
+SecurePass is a module for the creation of hashes from passwords, allowing you to store passwords securely.
+The module also provides a facility for the generation and verification of one time use password reset tokens for use in your own password reset flows.
+This module is a wrapper for [libsodium]'s implementation of the [Argon2ID] password hashing algorithm.

 # Features